Cinnamon, nutmeg, ginger, pepper and curry – who doesn’t love a little spice?

 Cool and Cold Pungents

 Are used to help move out excess heat such as Summer heat (heat stroke) and fevers.
 They also cool patterns of Liver Yang rising and clear the sinuses.
 When would you choose cool pungents over hot?
 Simple, do you have fever or chills?
-If you have a fever–use cool pungents.
-If you have chills–use warm to hot pungents.
+If you have a fever, feel hot or have hot flashes – use cool pungents.
+If you have chills – use warm to hot pungents.

 Cool/Cold pungents include

 - blackberry leaf

 - purslane (yes, that’s the weed in your garden)